Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 redis-cli -h <hostname> -p <port>
 ```

 By default (when executed without options), the Redis CLI will connect to 127.0.0.1 and port 6379.
-If you want to use a different hostname and port, you can use the `-h` and `-p` options to specify a diferent hostname and port.
+If you want to use a different hostname and port, you can use the `-h` and `-p` options to specify a different hostname and port.

 ### Authenticating
-* The provided databases are secured using a password, so before we can do anything we need to provided our authentication.
+* The provided databases are secured using a password, so before we can do anything we need to provide our authentication.
 From the Redis CLI:
 ```
 auth <password>
 ```